akshaykashyapgithub/dockerized-flask-app/README.md

 ## 📚 Future Improvements

-    1. Add CI/CD with GitHub Actions
+    1. Add CI/CD with GitHub Actions Or Jenkins

     2. Deploy the container to AWS EC2 or ECS